twilio-labs/paste/internal-docs/engineering/sli-slo/remix.md

 ## Rationale

-Pure Front End SLOs are a uncommon.
-We prioritize availability base on peoples success of "buidling" with Paste, and web performance to exemplify good performance best practices.
+Pure Front End SLOs are uncommon.
+We prioritize availability based on people's success of "building" with Paste, and web performance to exemplify good performance best practices.

 ## Error Budget